Having Your Baby at BMC

 - Birth certificates

-Before going home, each family is given an exciting book about newborn and child care called Growing Up Healthy (in English or Spanish).
+Before going home, each family is given a book about newborn and child care called Growing Up Healthy (in English or Spanish).
 Parents are encouraged to bring this book to all of their pediatric visits and to use it to record their infant's growth and special achievements.

-Car Seat: You must have one to bring your baby home from the hospital.
-If you have BMC HealthNet Plan, you will automatically get a free infant car seat on the day you leave the hospital.
+Car Seat: A car seat is necessary to bring the baby home from the hospital.
+If a patient has BMC HealthNet Plan, they will automatically get a free infant car seat on the day they leave the hospital.
 For information call: 1-800-CAR-SAFE (227-7233).

-Health Insurance: You are eligible.
+Health Insurance: Patients are eligible.
 Call or visit these websites for more information: